This article applies to TeamViewer users without a license who have been suspected or detected for commercial use or got a Connection Time Out.

 💡Hint: Please check your SPAM/junk folder for an email from us, if you have not heard anything after a week.

 📌Note: Please be aware that the unblock is valid for the TeamViewer ID you submitted via the form and not for your TeamViewer Account.
-Please submit a separate form per TeamViewer ID.
+Please submit both your and the remote TeamViewer ID.

-Additionally, connections to devices which are flagged as commercial are not possible even if your device has been reset to personal use.
+Additionally, connections to devices that are flagged as commercial are not possible even if your device has been reset to personal use.

 💡Hint: You might need to re-start your TeamViewer service to check whether you can use your TeamViewer again for your personal connections.
 We recommend the restart independently of whether you received already an email from us or not.